How Much Does a Gardener Cost?

 • Feeding the lawn with nutrients

 Keeping on top of these can ensure that your lawn looks perfect all year round.
-Lawns often take up a large portion of most gardens, and so keeping on top of your lawn maintenance is a very important part of overall garden maintenance.
+Lawns often take up a large portion of most gardens, so keeping on top of your lawn maintenance is a very important part of overall garden maintenance.

-Can I Garden Myself?
+Can I do the Gardening Myself?

 It is entirely possible to garden yourself, providing you have the relevant tools needed and are fit and able to do so.
 Garden maintenance is not like most other DIY jobs as it needs to be completed on a regular basis.
 It’s not just a one-off job.